 One of the Waikato’s best-known contributions to national politics was the McGillicuddy Serious Party, which flourished between 1984 and 1999.
 It grew out of a university student group known as Clan McGillicuddy, presided over by self-proclaimed ‘laird’ Graeme Cairns.
 The party used satire to highlight the absurdity of other parties’ policies, advocating a ‘great leap backwards’ to a medieval way of life to solve the nation’s problems.

 From the 1860s until 1902 Waikato’s Pākehā electors were often represented in central government by Aucklanders with local financial interests.
 From the 1890s the Auckland influence waned and local candidates were elected.
 Generally, conservative candidates were successful.
-There were two electorates until 1902, when numbers increased to reflect population growth.
+There were two electorates until 1902, when the number increased to reflect population growth.

 In the 2010s most of the region fell into three general electorates: Waikato, Hamilton West and Hamilton East.
 Small areas were included in the Coromandel, Taranaki–King Country and Taupō electorates.